xieyuheng/inner/persons/judea-pearl/the-book-of-why.md

 following and erasing arrows, must be close to the way that our brains represent counterfactuals.

+## Potential outcomes, structural equations, and the algorithmization of counterfactuals

+TODO

+## The virtue of seeing your assumptions

+TODO

+## Counterfactuals and the law

+TODO

+## Necessary causes, sufficient causes, and climate change

+TODO

+## A world of counterfactuals

+TODO

 # CHAPTER 9 Mediation: The Search for a Mechanism

 # CHAPTER 10 Big Data, Artificial Intelligence, and the Big Questions